Chere3/Synapse/README.md

-# Synapse Legal - Legal Document Analysis Platform
+# Synapse - Legal Document Analysis Platform

 A full-stack application for analyzing legal documents using AI-powered analysis through the Cerebras API.